 We will work closely with you to make sure the medicines you take before and after your surgery are right for you.
+It's also very important that you read the brochure, Preparing for Your Surgery, with its insert, Medication Safety Before and After Surgery, found in the front pocket.
 You may be asked to stop or change some of your routine medications before your surgery.
 Do NOT stop or change any of your medicine unless you are told to do so.
-Make a list of everything you take or may take - prescription and non-prescription medicines, vitamins, herbs and supplements - including the dosage of each item and how often you take it.
+Make a list of everything you take or may take - prescription and nonprescription medicines, vitamins, herbs and supplements - including the dosage of each item and how often you take it.
 Please remember to bring that list to your pre-admission interview and with you the day of your surgery.